 Eye For Film >> Festivals >> A-Z >> FrightFest >> 2020

-Running online because of Covid-19, this year's Arrow Video FrightFest is a little smaller than usual but no less fearsome.
+Running online because of Covid-19, 2020's Arrow Video FrightFest was a little smaller than usual but no less fearsome.
 Showcasing 25 films from 10 continents, the August part opened with Sky Sharks and the October part with Train To Busan Presents: Peninsula.
-Both include a range of online events and activities to help fans get into the spirit of things.
+Both included a range of online events and activities to help fans get into the spirit of things.

 View previous years coverage of the FrightFest festival: